muchirijane/learning-resources/Back-end/Python/resources.md

 ## Python learning resources

 Here are some python learning resources that will help you go master or advance your python skills.
-I have subdived them for those who want free resources or paid ones.
+I have subdivided them for those who want free resources or paid ones.
 I will keep updating the list but I hope this one helps in your journey.

 ### Free Resources